UniFField: A Generalizable Unified Neural Feature Field for Visual, Semantic, and Spatial Uncertainties in Any Scene: EXPERIMENTS

 For visual alignment, we compare against a NeRF~\cite{mildenhall2020nerf} as a reference point for a neural representation trained on a target scene.
 UniFField successfully recovers the scene's appearance without any optimization, as shown in \Cref{fig:rgb}.
 Furthermore, the quantitative results for a varying number of reference frames $M_{\mathrm{ref}}$ for the scene are shown in \Cref{tab:metrics_rgb}, demonstrating the effectiveness of UniFField in sparse data conditions with and without depth guidance (DG).

-At inference time, UniFField can generate CLIP feature maps in unseen scenes that are spatially consistent and can be rendered at any resolution.
-They are sufficiently expressive to support semantic similarity search using cosine similarity with language queries, as shown in \Cref{fig:text_sim_door_v1}.
+At inference, UniFField generates spatially consistent CLIP feature maps in unseen scenes that can be rendered at any resolution.
+They are expressive enough to support semantic similarity search using cosine similarity with language queries, as shown in \Cref{fig:text_sim_door_v1}.
 Quantitatively, over all 100 scenes in the ScanNet test set, the mean average error~(MAE) and squared errors~(MSE and RMSE) between normalized MaskCLIP and UniFField features are small~(\Cref{tab:metrics_sem}).

 For geometric alignment, we show geometric reconstruction results~(\Cref{tab:metrics_geo_3d}) following the evaluation protocol in~\cite{murez2020atlas} and compare with volumetric reconstruction methods Atlas~\cite{murez2020atlas} and FineRecon~\cite{stier2023finerecon} on all 100 scenes in the ScanNet test set.
 FineRecon only performs geometric reconstruction, and its performance serves as an upper-bound reference for UniFField since it uses a similar geometric architecture with depth guidance.
 The learned geometric priors of UniFField are similarly effective in producing complete geometry even in scene parts that were not observed~(\Cref{fig:mesh}).
 Our method competes with Atlas~\cite{murez2020atlas}, specifically, achieving better results in most metrics, including Chamfer distance and F-score.
 Although Atlas generally oversmoothes surfaces, our approach resolves higher detail at the cost of noisier geometry.
 The ablation of our approach without depth guidance (DG) reveals that reconstruction performance significantly depends on the additional depth input.